 There are different reasons why people may want to block certain websites in Internet Explorer.
 The most common reason people block websites in Internet Explorer is the malicious nature of such websites.
 While the SmartScreen filter does a great job, there may be some websites you may want to secure your kids from, by blocking such websites.
-Whatever be the reason, here is how to block websites in Internet Explorer.
+Whatever be the reason, here is how to block websites in Internet Explorer, using Content Advisor.

 - Open Control Panel